**These posts often contain affiliate links. Please see our disclosure policy for details.**

 I tried several different fabrics and wrapping techniques for Baby Jesus’ swaddle and most of them looked lumpy and ugly.
 I finally settled on the cream burlap because it matched the rest of the pieces and was the easiest to wrap.

-Step 1: Cut the blanket burlap into a square (per the pattern specs) and trim the bottom corner off to make the swaddle fit better.
-You can also fold the bottom corner under if you don’t want to trim it off.
+Cut the blanket burlap into a square (per the pattern specs) and trim the bottom corner off to make the swaddle fit better.

-Step 2: [Not pictured] – Lay the wooden peg in the middle of the fabric and put a bit of glue in the middle of the body.
-Fold up the bottom corner you trimmed off and secure it in the glue.
+Step 6c.
+Lay the wooden peg in the middle of the fabric and put a bit of glue on the belly.

-Step 3: Put more glue in the center of the body.
-Take the left corner of the blanket and wrap it around the peg, securing it into the glue.
-[See the lower left photo.]
+Take the left corner of the blanket and wrap it around the peg body, securing it into the glue.
+[See the lower-left photo.]

-Step 4: Add more glue to the middle of the body.
-Take the right corner and wrap it around the body, securing it in the glue.
-Make sure the corner of the blanket is glued well around the side of Baby Jesus so that it won’t come undone.
-[Lower right photo.]
+Make sure the corner of the blanket is glued well around the side of Baby Jesus so that it won't come undone.

 I love the way Baby Jesus turned out!
-For some reason, these humble, rustic peg people make me feel really emotional!
+For some reason, these humble, rustic peg people make me feel really emotional.

 The next part of the scene is the Angel.